 Most business owners say we do everything for everybody.

 It's kind of like me showing up to you and say, Hey, we build TVs, we build cell phones, we have microphones, we build speakers, we build vacuum cleaners.
 We've also built vehicles.
 And we built electric vehicles.
-And we have a search engine, Would you like to be my customer?
+And we have a search engine, Would you like to be my patient?

 And you would say, absolutely not; I need to get out of here as fast as possible, right?